 Supply includes sell and distribute, and also includes agreeing to supply, or offering to supply, or keeping or having in possession for supply, or sending, forwarding, delivering or receiving for supply, or authorising, directing, causing, suffering, permitting or attempting any of those acts or things.

-Why is the number of plants important?
+Why is the number of plants important for a Cultivating Prohibited Plants Charge?

 The number of plants in Cultivate prohibited plant cases is vital.
 The number of plants determines what the maximum penalty is, whether the deeming provision applies, and whether the case is finished in the Local or District Court.

-What is a deemed supply?
+What is a deemed supply of Prohibited Plants?

 The Drugs (Misuse and Trafficking) Act 1985 contains what is known as a deeming provision.
 What this means is that if there are more than 50 plants, the plants will be deemed to be for supply even if there is no other evidence of the drugs being for supply.
 The logic behind this provision is that a person is unlikely to have large quantities of drugs solely for personal use.
 Where the amount of the drug is not less than 50 plants, you will have to prove on the balance of probabilities that you had the drug otherwise than for supply.